BlackSoi1/EZ_List/README.md

 - As a user, I want to be able to save my to-do list to file.

 - As a user, I want to be able to be able to load my to-do list from file

+"Phase 4: Task 2":
+- Option "Test and design a class in your model package that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected."
+- Class: ToDoList
+- Method: addTask(),  deleteTask()